Paul Tiyambe Zeleza: Literary work

 Zeleza is also a renowned writer of fiction.
-He is the author of three books, two collections of short stories, Night of Darkness and Other Stories (Montfort Press, Limbe, 1976), and The Joys of Exile: Stories (Anansi: Toronto, 1994), and a novel, Smouldering Charcoal (Oxford: Heinemann, 1992).
+He is the author of three books, two collections of short stories, Night of Darkness and Other Stories (Malawian Writers Series No 2, Montfort Press, Limbe, 1976), and The Joys of Exile: Stories (Anansi: Toronto, 1994), and a novel, Smouldering Charcoal (Oxford: Heinemann, 1992).

 He has also published critical essays on African literature and postcolonial criticism.
 Among the authors whose works he has examined are Edward Said and Yvonne Vera.

 Partial bibliography

 Zeleza is the author of several articles and essays and more than two dozen books, including the following: